audibleblink/getsystem/readme.md

 small utility for impersonating a user in the current thread or starting a new process with a duplicated token.

+must already be in a high integrity context.

 Example demo in `/cmd/main.go` folder

 ## Available functions